svpcom/wfb-ng/README.md

 **A:** Any UDP with packet size <= 1445.
 For example x264 inside RTP or Mavlink.

-**Q: What are transmission guarancies?**
+**Q: What are transmission guarantees?**

-**A:** Wifibrodcast use FEC (forward error correction) which can recover 4 lost packets from 12 packets block with default settings.
-You can tune it (both TX and RX simultaniuosly!) to fit your needs.
+**A:** Wifibrodcast uses FEC (forward error correction) which can recover 4 lost packets from 12 packets block with default settings.
+You can tune it (both TX and RX simultaneously!) to fit your needs.

 **Q: Is only Raspberry PI supported?**

 **A:** WFB-NG is not tied to any GPU - it operates with UDP packets.
-But to get RTP stream you need a video encoder (with encode raw data from camera to x264 stream).
+But to get RTP stream you need a video encoder (which encodes raw data from camera to x264 stream).
 In my case RPI is only used for video encoding (becase RPI Zero is too slow to do anything else) and all other tasks (including WFB-NG) are done by other board (NanoPI NEO2).

 **Q: What is a difference from original wifibroadcast?**

-**A:** Original version of wifibroadcast use a byte-stream as input and splits it to packets of fixed size (1024 by default).
-If radio packet was lost and this is not corrected by FEC you'll got a hole at random (unexpected) place of stream.
-This is especially bad if data protocol is not resistent to (was not desired for) such random erasures.
+**A:** Original version of wifibroadcast uses a byte-stream as input and splits it to packets of fixed size (1024 by default).
+If radio packets were lost and this is not corrected by FEC you'll get a hole at random (unexpected) place of stream.
+This is especially bad if data protocol is not resistant to (was not desired for) such random erasures.
 So i've rewritten it to use UDP as data source and pack one source UDP packet into one radio packet.
-Radio packets now have variable size depends on payload size.
+Radio packets now have variable size depending on payload size.
 This reduces video latency a lot.

 ## Theory
 WFB-NG puts the wifi cards into monitor mode.
 This mode allows to send and receive arbitrary packets without association and waiting for ACK packets.